 - Quieter: Ductless systems are much quieter than traditional systems because of how mini splits work.
 This is because they use an inverter compressor that speeds up or slows down based on your current needs.
 Regular systems have hard starts where the system uses a lot of energy to get going.
 These starts can cause clanking, banging, and other loud noises.

 Read Mini Split Installation Case Studies In Your Area

 - Aesthetics: While ductless systems offer more options than window units, many people do not like how they look in rooms.
 Unlike central air systems that are mostly unseen, the handler units must be placed in a visible place in your room.
 Design options are pretty limited with white or beige being the most common colors.

 - Back-up May Be Necessary: If you live in a particularly cold climate, a ductless system may not be able to meet your heating needs.
 A fuel-based back-up may be necessary, adding to the costs.

 - Maintenance: Filters in the units must be washed regularly (often monthly).
 Ductless systems can not handle a large build up of debris.
 While you should change the filter on your traditional system, it can often go much longer and is usually disposable.

+Snowflake Air is the trusted expert for mini split installation in Cascade, ID and across Treasure Valley.
 If you want to know if a ductless system is right for you, call the experts at Snowflake Air.
 Our team of professionals can explain all of the details and give you a free estimate.
 For Meridian heating and cooling, you won’t find better than Snowflake Air.